-Candleholders or containers that are made of ceramic, metallic, glass, or other non-combustible materials covered by or contain combustible components, such as flammable paint, wrapping on a wire, should also be tested according to the methods explained in this standard.
+Candleholders or containers might also be tested according to the methods explained in this standard.

 There are several reputable lab testing companies that offer fire safety and substance testing tests for indoor and outdoor candles, scented candles, and related products.
 Testing items include performance tests, materials tests, labeling assessments, and toxicology assessments.

 - TÜV Rheinland